SerGeRybakov/call_gate/README.rst

 As you could have already understood, ``CallGate`` can also be used asynchronously.

-There are 3 public methods that can be used vice-versa:
+There are 3 public methods that can be used interchangeably:

 .. code-block:: python